 Honouring the first woman to ride from Sydney to Melbourne on a bicycle

-Each August and September we cycle from Sydney to Melbourne and celebrate the achievements of Sarah Maddock, a trailblazer in Australian cycling and who in 1894 became the first woman to cycle from Sydney to Melbourne.
+Each September we cycle from Sydney to Melbourne and celebrate the achievements of Sarah Maddock, a trailblazer in Australian cycling and who in 1894 became the first woman to cycle from Sydney to Melbourne.

 - Day 1: Sydney Harbour Bridge to Sydney Olympic Park - 31km